-However, you could get the most out of your rotary tool by getting a powerful, high-speed tool and swap out attachments based on your needs.
-It’s extremely important that you have the right bit for the job since not every bit is made with the same material (carbide, high-speed steel, diamond-tipped) work the same on different materials.
+However, you could get the most out of your rotary tool by getting a powerful, high-speed tool and swapping out attachments based on your needs.
+You must have the right bit for the job since not every bit is made with the same material (carbide, high-speed steel, diamond-tipped) and works the same on different materials.

 This website is supported by readers.
 As an Amazon Associate we earn from qualifying purchases.